Additional classes, their methods and properties

 The Task method initializes a task named Name.

-It must be called at the beginning of the Solve
+It must be called at the beginning of the task solution.

-If the Solve procedure does not contain the Task method call then the program output the error
+If the Task method call is absent, then the program output the error

 A task name must contain a name of a task group and an

-If the group name is invalid then the program output the error message with the list
+If the group name is invalid then the program output the error message "Invalid task group".

 the error message with information about the range of the available task numbers for this group.